rzc0d3r/ESET-KeyGen/README.md

 # ESET-KeyGen
 ESET-KeyGen - Trial-Key & Account generator for ESET Antivirus (last test was on 18.11.2023 at 02:23)

+## At the moment, the project is not stable but it is working.
+Work on stability is in progress

 # How to use

 ## Installing google chrome and driver